Tuesday, 27 December 2016

 The Blood Circulation Perspective of Meditation

-In my last blog, I had mentioned that events happening at physical level happen beforehand at the astral – spiritual level.
-(The link of this last blog post is http://karmasutratkos.blogspot.co.uk/2016/09/do-events-happen-first-in-spiritual.html )
+In my last blog, I mentioned that events occurring at the physical level happen beforehand at the astral or spiritual level.
+(The link to this previous post is http://karmasutratkos.blogspot.co.uk/2016/09/do-events-happen-first-in-spiritual.html).

-I had also mentioned that in order to perceive the footprints of those events in the CSB (‘Cosmic Sensitivity Barrier’ area referred to in detail in Chapter 1 of my book ‘Karmasutra The Karma of Sex’) ourselves, we would need to silence our brain.
-Instead of using the word ‘silencing the brain’ there is another way to put this whole idea.
-This is just another perspective.
+I also mentioned that in order to perceive the footprints of those events in the CSB (the ‘Cosmic Sensitivity Barrier’ area referred to in detail in Chapter 1 of my book Karmasutra: The Karma of Sex), we would need to silence our brain.
+Instead of using the term ‘silencing the brain’, there is another way to express this idea.
+This is simply an alternative perspective.
 I call it the blood circulation perspective of meditation.

-The gist of this perspective is that in order to increase the spiritual receptivity, we must keep maximum blood supply in the brain area called CSB and in the superfine blood vessels above the neck area so that the overall sensitivity of the mind increases.
-One important note here- for our spiritual awareness the quality, quantity and other parameters of the blood supply must be present more in the Cosmic sensitivity region (than in the other areas of the brain).
-Some drugs and various other methods often keep the blood supply in certain areas of the brain but this is not enough for spiritual receptivity.
-For example, if I am constantly keeping accounts, monitoring my business profits and losses, there may be a very good blood supply in the area of my brain dealing with maths, profit calculations and memory, but this may not result in spiritual sensitivity benefits.
-Similarly, some people chew herbs, energy drinks, ghutka, have tea or coffee etc. (which we might refer to as 'stimulants') so that blood supply remains in the head area.
-Of course, this might work to improve the brain function and mental sharpness - often temporarily, but there is little evidence, that the spiritual receptivity will be improved.
-(Some drugs of a psychedelic nature may create some more perceptual sensory experiences close to spirituality, but it is not the same as improving spiritual receptivity.)
+The essence of this perspective is that in order to increase spiritual receptivity, we must maintain maximum blood supply in the brain area called the CSB, as well as in the superfine blood vessels above the neck.
+This helps enhance the overall sensitivity of the mind.
+One important point to note is that for our spiritual awareness, the quality, quantity and other parameters of the blood supply must be higher in the cosmic sensitivity region than in other areas of the brain.
+Some drugs and various other methods often maintain blood supply in certain regions of the brain, but this is not sufficient for spiritual receptivity.
+For example, if I am constantly keeping accounts or monitoring my business profits and losses, there may be excellent blood flow to the parts of my brain associated with mathematics, calculations and memory, but this may not result in spiritual sensitivity.

-Again, if we indulge in heavy exercises such as running etc. there is a very good pumping action by the heart and blood reaches most corners of our body in greater pressure.
-This is very good for our body and many of our brain functions such as logic, quantitative areas, memory and has great benefits for overall immunity and good health.
-That is because, in the first place, many of our bodily health disorders result from improper blood supply to certain parts of the body.
+Engaging in strenuous exercise such as running provides excellent pumping action from the heart, sending blood to most corners of the body at greater pressure.
+This is beneficial for the body and for many brain functions such as logic, quantitative reasoning and memory.
+It also promotes overall immunity and good health.
+This is because many health disorders originate from inadequate blood supply to certain parts of the body.

-However, this exercise regime does not always greatly improve the area of Cosmic Sensitivity area.
-That is because this CSB area does not merely need good voluminous supply of blood at a high pressure, which is what happens in case of athletes, but blood supplied with some optimum pressure, optimum flow and other parameters, which are not met by exercise alone, but by meditation (and to an extent by calming prayer/chanting) etc.
+However, this exercise regime does not always significantly improve the condition of the Cosmic Sensitivity area.
+This is because the CSB does not merely require a voluminous supply of blood at high pressure, as is often the case with athletes.
+It requires blood to be delivered with optimal pressure, flow and other specific parameters.
+These are not achieved through exercise alone, but rather through meditation and, to some extent, through calming prayer or chanting.

-In other words, if too much blood drains into other areas of the brain or to other areas of body or if there is blood but not at the optimal pressure, flow and chemical composition, then the cosmic receptivity area is not nourished well enough to increase our spiritual sensitivity.
-Therefore it is a good idea, if we are working on this aspect of spiritual receptivity and sharpened intuition, to prevent lot of unnecessary blood flow to other areas of the body if we want to keep our spiritually receptive area of the brain well nourished.
+In other words, if too much blood flows into other areas of the brain or body, or if the blood is not delivered at the optimal pressure, flow and chemical composition, then the cosmic receptivity area is not nourished sufficiently to enhance spiritual sensitivity.
+Therefore, if we wish to work on spiritual receptivity and sharpen our intuition, it is beneficial to minimise unnecessary blood flow to other areas of the body in order to keep the spiritually receptive area of the brain well nourished.

-Another aspect which hampers this smoothness of blood supply to CSB area is stress.
-If we are constantly stressed - running to catch trains, running to push things at work and so on, this stressful life disturbs the blood flow in the brain receptivity area.
-We can always reduce this stress to a great extent by doing exercise, yoga etc. .
-However, with exercise, yoga, stress busters, mini-meditation sessions etc. we might neutralize the bad effects of stress, but it is not often enough to nourish the CSB area.
+Another factor that hampers smooth blood supply to the CSB area is stress.
+If we are constantly stressed, rushing to catch trains or to meet deadlines at work, this lifestyle disrupts the blood flow in the brain's receptivity area.
+We can reduce this stress to a large extent through exercise, yoga and similar practices.
+However, while these activities can neutralise the negative effects of stress, they do not always sufficiently nourish the CSB.

-Again, as mentioned in the book 'Karmasutra', if we lead a life where we have to conceal many aspects of our thoughts or deeds from others, then this results in a blood flow of some different composition which does not help our spiritual sensitivity.
-I have explained this in the book Karmasutra as ‘congruence’.
-In fact, this 'incongruence' (between our thoughts-words-deeds) is another form of mild stress.
-For true spiritual progress and of course for good quality blood supply there must be not too much difference between our thoughts, actions and words.
+As mentioned in Karmasutra, if we lead a life in which we must conceal many aspects of our thoughts or actions from others, this results in a different composition of blood flow that does not support spiritual sensitivity.
+I have explained this in the book as ‘congruence’.
+In fact, this incongruence between our thoughts, words and deeds is another form of mild stress.
+For true spiritual progress and for high-quality blood flow, there should not be too great a difference between our thoughts, actions and words.

-Besides these minor effects, there are other macro factors which drain our blood supply from the head region.
-Which are the other most common areas of the body that we lose our blood flow to?
-Firstly, if we love food and eat heavy meals consisting of meats, heavy fats, alcohol, soft drinks, proteins or high carbohydrate or high calorie cooked meals, our digestive system is busy.
-A lot of our blood drains from our above-the-neck region and moves towards the various organs of our digestive system.
-No wonder many of us feel very sleepy after a heavy meal.
-If we smoke or drink heavily, these toxins also get into our blood flow and interfere with the quality and parameters of blood supply needed by our spiritual sensitivity area.
+In addition to these minor effects, there are other broader factors that draw blood supply away from the head region.
+What are the most common areas of the body to which blood flow is redirected?
+First, if we enjoy rich food and eat heavy meals consisting of meats, fats, alcohol, soft drinks, proteins or high-calorie, high-carbohydrate dishes, our digestive system becomes highly active.
+A large volume of blood is redirected from the above-the-neck region to the various organs involved in digestion.
+This explains why many people feel sleepy after a heavy meal.
+Smoking and excessive alcohol intake also introduce toxins into the bloodstream, interfering with the quality and characteristics of the blood needed by the spiritual sensitivity area.

-Another macro activity to which we lose our blood flow to, is the genital area, in case we love our sexual activities.
-After a bout of sexual activity, a lot of blood supply remains in and around our genital area for some time before it can be re-directed back to the brain enough, to nourish the spiritual receptivity area.
-Some people have said that Shirsasana (the head stand yoga pose) is useful to bring blood supply back to the head region, for some time.
-Indeed shirsasana is helpful partly due to the flow of blood due to sheer gravity, but a heavy meal which includes alcohol etc. or sexual activity after shirsasana takes it back downwards drastically.
+Another major activity that diverts blood flow is sexual activity.
+After intercourse, a significant amount of blood remains in and around the genital area for some time before it can be redirected to the brain to nourish the spiritual receptivity area.
+Some people suggest that Shirsasana (the headstand yoga pose) helps bring blood back to the head.
+Indeed, Shirsasana can be helpful due to the effects of gravity, but if it is followed by a heavy meal that includes alcohol or by sexual activity, the blood is quickly drawn back downwards.

-Besides all these above factors, as we get older, our finer blood vessels tend to lose their elasticity and suppleness and we might need longer hours of meditation to achieve the same results.
+Beyond all these factors, as we age, the finer blood vessels begin to lose their elasticity and suppleness.
+As a result, we may require longer meditation sessions to achieve the same level of receptivity.

-All these little and big efforts become worthwhile, when our spiritual receptivity area becomes sharper and it is possible for us to ‘feel’ the print of events in the spiritual-astral sphere and then take corrective measures to prevent, or at least mitigate those negative events which have already happened, from replicating itself on the material plane/earth.
+All these efforts, both large and small, become worthwhile when our spiritual receptivity sharpens and we begin to feel the imprint of events in the spiritual or astral sphere.
+This enables us to take corrective measures to prevent or at least mitigate those negative events from repeating themselves in the material world.

-Through this post, I am not trying to say that everyone should avoid enjoying good food, the company of friends or avoid enjoying sexual activity.
-However, if someone is a spiritual seeker genuinely and is wondering why he/she is not progressing sufficiently, this article might be of some technical help.
-As I mentioned in my last blog, whatever is written below is my personal understanding, distilled from various direct and indirect sources.
-Please feel free to completely disagree with it or disregard it totally.
+Through this post, I am not suggesting that everyone must avoid enjoying good food, the company of friends, or sexual activity.
+However, if someone is a genuine spiritual seeker and is wondering why their progress feels limited, this article may offer some technical insight.
+As I mentioned in my previous blog, everything shared here is based on my personal understanding, derived from various direct and indirect sources.
+Please feel free to disagree or disregard it entirely.

 ©Staju Jacob, 2016.